 In 2016 Bloomberg broke a story about Castle Cheese Inc., a company that was advertising its parmesan as 100% and then filling it with wood pulp.
 The former president plead guilty to FDA violations, and shortly after the company filed for bankruptcy.
 Despite these types of crackdowns, dozens of brands still use more than 4% cellulose in their cheese products.

-As a consumer you might want to think about what matters to you.
-By purchasing wood pulp-free products, the cheddar you spend will ultimately get you more cheese and less sawdust.
+As a consumer, you might want to think about what matters to you.
+By purchasing wood pulp-free products, the cheddar (or paper, depending on your pun preference) you spend will ultimately get you more cheese and less sawdust.

 Clean, inside and out.